Benin Moat: Construction

-Construction of the Benin Moat itself began as early as 800 AD and continued until around 1460 AD.
-This defensive system comprised inner moats and walls protecting Benin City, while outer walls extended to encompass numerous villages and communities.
-In total, the moat system spanned about 16,000 km and enclosed approximately 6,500 km2 of land.
+The Benin City Moat itself was built around 1460 AD.
+This defensive system comprised moats and ramparts protecting Benin City, while outer earthworks extended to encompass numerous villages and communities.
 Manual labour was the sole means of construction, precluding the use of modern earth-moving equipment or technology.
-Earth excavated to create the inner moat was repurposed to build the external ramparts (outer walls).
-These walls varied in size, from shallow traces to towering structures reaching up to 20 m in height.
-The length of the Benin Moat ranks it among the most extensive earthworks in history.
+Earth excavated to create the moat was used to build the inner rampart.
+In some places the height from the bottom of the ditch to the top of the rampart reached 17 metres, with the ramparts themselves reaching up to 9 metres at their highest point.

-The moats, vigilantly guarded, functioned as effective defensive lines.
-They exposed invaders attempting to breach the city, resulting in their capture or meeting fierce resistance by Benin soldiers.
+The moat and rampart, vigilantly guarded, functioned as an effective defensive line.
+It exposed invaders attempting to breach the city, resulting in their capture or meeting fierce resistance by Benin soldiers.
 The steep earth banks posed an obstacle to invaders, who risked burial in sand avalanches.
-The towering walls discouraged climbing, making invaders targets for Benin soldiers armed with spears and poisoned arrows.
-The outer walls provided an additional layer of protection, effectively shielding the city.
-Strict access control was maintained through nine gates in the city walls.
-The inner wall, approximately 10 km long, encircled vital areas, including the Royal Palace and chiefs' residences.
-Beyond the inner wall lay a broad ditch, matching the wall's dimensions.
+The towering rampart discouraged climbing, making invaders targets for Benin soldiers armed with spears and poisoned arrows.
+The outer earthworks provided an additional layer of protection, effectively shielding the city.
+Strict access control was maintained through nine gates in the city rampart.
+Within the city were located the Royal Palace and chiefs' residences.
 Access through this fortified earthwork required payment of a toll, contributing to the city's reputation for safety by subjecting visitors, including traders, to thorough scrutiny.

 Urban core and protective moats

 The heart of Benin City's historical landscape under the Kingdom of Benin covered an area exceeding 7 km2.
 It included the residences of the Oba (king), nobility, and indigenous inhabitants.
 The city's layout revolved around two perpendicular streets: the principal sacred king's palace passage extending from the palace to the east, and a cross street connecting the King's Square to Oba Market, where slaves and ivory were traded.
 The city's various communities extended along these streets and other minor ones.
 The Benin Moat, possibly originally over thirty-five feet in width, surrounded the city and acted as a protective barrier.

 There were two distinct sections of the moat: the primary moat around the urban core and the sacred palace, and a secondary moat constructed later, encircling an area to the south.
-These moats were complemented by a defensive wall constructed of limestone blocks.
 Together, the moats and walls constituted defenses.